 Deer hunters that consistently kill big bucks every year will tell you that entry and exit of the farm is the huge factor.
 Bumping a mature buck one time is likely to run it onto the neigbors farm.
 Experts like Adam Hayes and Bill Winke use ditches and old creeks to access food plots and deer stands.
 Egyptian wheat is a great low cost and low maintenance food plot screening vegetation.
-Many hunters and QDMA advocates will argue that egyptian wheat is the best all around food plot screen.5lbs. egyptian wheat seed to plant an acre for $25 with free delivery from amazon.
+Many hunters and QDMA advocates will argue that egyptian wheat is the best all around food plot screen.

 All farms are not created equal and sometimes its just not that simple.
 Some of your best food plots or ag fields may not be adjacent to natural features that have the ability to conceal our movements.
 A little investment in a food plot screen goes along way.

 Deer also get frustrated when continuing to encounter human pressure.
 This may be from the neighbor feeding the cows.
 It may be your best neighbor walking their dog on the dirt road that borders your lease.
-Establishing an Egyptian Wheat screen will work wonders on the deer population.5lbs. egyptian wheat seed to plant an acre for $25 with free delivery from amazon.
+Establishing an Egyptian Wheat screen will work wonders on the deer population.

 A food plot screen has two duties.
 It can prevent deer from seeing you approach your treestand.
 A food plot screen can also help the deer feel more comfortable visiting a food source.
 Both jobs can be very valuable when developing a hunting area for quality hunting and quality bucks.

 - Holds up well to wind and weather

 7 lbs of Whitetail Institute Egyptian Wheat Conceal from Amazon HERE